 In many cases, drivers are at fault for causing a motorcycle collision.
 However, motorcyclists can be involved in a wreck that does not involve any other vehicles.
 These may be caused by dangerous roadways or malfunctioning motorcycle parts.
 Therefore, liability in an accident is not always clear just because there was another driver involved.

-An experienced motorcycle accident lawyer will know how to evaluate your case and determine whether someone was negligent and caused your accident so that you can file a claim against that party.
+An experienced motorcycle accident attorney in North Charleston will know how to evaluate your case and determine whether someone was negligent and caused your accident so that you can file a claim against that party.
 Some examples of negligence that can lead to motorcycle crashes include:

 - Distracted driving